Senseless: Production

-Senseless was financed by Dimension Films/Miramax, and was the second movie idea Princeton University comedy writers Craig Mazin and Greg Erb had successfully pitched, with their first being the 1997 Buena Vista comedy RocketMan.
-Filming began during June 1997 in Los Angeles.
+Senseless was financed by Dimension Films/Miramax, and was the second movie idea Princeton University comedy writers Craig Mazin and Greg Erb had successfully pitched, with their first being the 1997 comedy RocketMan.
+That film was produced by The Walt Disney Company, which since 1993 had owned Dimension/Miramax.
+Filming for Senseless began on May 7, 1997 in Los Angeles.

 Reception

 Box office

 Senseless opened on February 20, 1998 and, in its opening weekend, made $5,337,651 at #5 behind Titanic's tenth weekend, The Wedding Singer's second, Sphere's second, and Good Will Hunting's twelfth.

 Critical response

 The film received negative reviews.
 Rotten Tomatoes gave the film an approval rating of 6% based on reviews from 17 critics.
 On Metacritic the film has a score of 36% based on reviews from 13 critics, indicating "generally unfavorable reviews".

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 2.5 out of 4.